MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureTableStorage.md

 1. Select the **Azure Table Storage** option in the connector selection.

 1. In the **Azure Table Storage** dialog that appears, enter the name or URL of the Azure Storage account where the table is housed.
-Do not add the name of the table to the URL.
+Don't add the name of the table to the URL.

    :::image type="content" source="./media/azure-table-storage/online-connect-to-azure-storage.png" alt-text="Screenshot of the Azure Table Storage window in Power Query online.":::